totomitjans/gamelist/README.md

 2. Click **Add Game**.
 3. Search by title or paste an IGDB game URL.
 4. Choose the place it should be in: Backlog, Upcoming, Available.
-5. Add platform, owners, preorder store, release date, store links, Steam App ID, trophy name, cover, and notes as needed.
+5. Add platform, owners, preorder store, release date, store links, cover, notes...
 6. Save.

 If Google Calendar is configured, adding a new preorder store to an upcoming/wanted game with a release date can create a preorder calendar event.